informagi/conversational-entity-linking-2022/README.md

 ## Evaluation

 The tool to evaluate your entity linking method is provided in the `eval/` directory.
-The detail explanations are available here XX.
+The detail explanations are available here [./eval/README.md](https://github.com/informagi/conversational-entity-linking-2022/tree/main/eval).

 # CREL: EL Tool for Conversations